 The zoo is easily reached by car or public transport.

-Our Tip: Use Google Maps or any GPS system to easily arrive at this attraction.
-If you don’t have WiFi while on the road, download the map for offline access.
+Our Tip: Use Google Maps to find your way here.
+If you don’t have data while on the road, download the map for offline access.

 Food and Drinks

 There are plenty of cafes and restaurants inside the zoo where you can purchase snacks, drinks and meals.
 There are also food trucks and coffee spots spread throughout the zoo.

 Rotterdam Zoo can definitely be enjoyed by those who require a wheelchair to get around.
 The zoo has wheelchair routes and wheelchairs are available for free.
 Due to the limited number of wheelchairs available, it’s best to call ahead and reserve a wheelchair.

 Rotterdam is the second-largest city in the country and the capital city of the province of South Holland.
 As such, there’s no shortage of accommodation to suit every taste and budget.
 As for those nearby the zoo itself, here’s a quick rundown.

 - Van der Valk Hotel Rotterdam Blijdorp is just a short 3-minute walk from Rotterdam Zoo so it’s an excellent choice location-wise.